-- 4.1 The historic character and overall form of the Conservation Area is largely derived from its origins as a small rural settlement and subsequent development of framework knitting as an important domestic cottage industry from the 16th century, with the development of knitters' workshops, buildings characterised by long windows required to provide adequate light. - 4.2 Open space within the village also contributes to the Conservation Area's character and this includes land associated with the church, meadows, paddocks and large gardens around properties and farmsteads.
-Outside of the village the valley sides are discernable, particularly to the south, over the roofs of buildings and through gaps between buildings, forming a wider and more open setting for the historic core of the village. - 4.3 Main Street, which runs in a pronounced east-west direction, is a principal route between Calverton and Lowdham, whilst Bank Hill leads south-west towards Arnold and these roads form the basic structure of the Conservation Area.
+4.1 The historic character and overall form of the Conservation Area is largely derived from its origins as a small rural settlement and subsequent development of framework knitting as an important domestic cottage industry from the 16th century.
+Consequently the historic character features workers cottages originally lived in by labourers working the land and also the development of knitters' workshops, buildings characterised by long windows required to provide adequate light.

+4.2 Open space within the village also contributes to the Conservation Area's character and this includes land associated with the church, meadows, paddocks and large gardens around properties and farmsteads.
+Outside of the village the valley sides are discernable, particularly to the south, over the roofs of buildings and through gaps between buildings, forming a wider and more open setting for the historic core of the village.

+4.3 Main Street, which runs in a pronounced east-west direction, connects with Foxwood Lane at its western end and is a principal route to Calverton.
+At its eastern end Main Street leads to Lowdham Lane which as the name suggests is a principal route to Lowdham, whilst Bank Hill leads south-west towards Arnold.
+Main Street and Bank Hill form the basic structure of the Conservation Area.
 Running north and south off Main Street is a series of historic lanes and byways that create a more intricate framework within the village and this historic layout is still evident in the present Conservation Area.
-The Woodborough brook, roughly following the alignment of Main Street, is both open and culverted, and the sound and movement of water contributes to the Area's character. - 4.4 The historic settlement has clearly developed in a predominantly linear fashion and appears to have lacked an obvious social or commercial centre, there is no evidence of Woodborough having a village green or a Medieval market space.
-The majority of the buildings within the Conservation Area are now principally residential in use, former agricultural buildings and knitters' workshops are now largely incorporated into residential properties, but there is also a number of key larger scale buildings within the Conservation Area, including the Church of St Swithun; Woodborough Hall, set away from the road in its own landscaped grounds; buildings associated with Manor Farm; the former school on Lingwood Lane; and two public houses, the Four Bells and the Nag's Head. - 4.5 The historic street pattern now provides spatial and visual qualities that combine with the existing buildings to give the historic core of Woodborough a unique character.
+The Woodborough brook, roughly following the alignment of Main Street, is both open and culverted, and the sound and movement of water contributes to the Area's character.

+4.4 The historic settlement has clearly developed in a predominantly linear fashion and appears to have lacked an obvious social or commercial centre, there is no evidence of Woodborough having a village green or a Medieval market space.
+The majority of the buildings within the Conservation Area are now principally residential in use, former agricultural buildings and knitters' workshops are now largely incorporated into residential properties, but there is also a number of key larger scale buildings within the Conservation Area, including the Church of St Swithun; Woodborough Hall, set away from the road in its own landscaped grounds; buildings associated with Manor Farm; the former school on Lingwood Lane; and two public houses, the Four Bells and the Nag's Head.

+4.5 The historic street pattern now provides spatial and visual qualities that combine with the existing buildings to give the historic core of Woodborough a unique character.
 However the Conservation Area has experienced considerable infill development, with housing dating from the mid-20th to early 21st century, apparent in its deviation away from vernacular materials and form.
 In the centre of the village new development has continued in a northerly and southerly direction away from principal axis of Main Street, changing the historic linear plan form of the village to that of rows of modern roadside housing with small culs-de-sac off.
 This is particularly pronounced in the eastern section of the village.
 The western section remains much more open, and although infill plots have been developed and more land is now in plots, it is not enclosed by blocks or strips of modern development.